Startup Tracker launched at TechCrunch Disrupt London—wins Evernote Prize.

-DX App Store launch including fiat payment gateways, Excel plugin, GUI and 3rd party applications.
+DX App Store launch including fiat payment gateways, GUI and 3rd party applications.

 Featured applications include applications developed by 3rd party developers and the DX Network team e.g. fiat payment gateways to enable the use of the network without requiring the purchase of DX Tokens, extensions/plugins to allow direct DX Network data access in productivity software and a graphical user interface to allow for visual data exploration on the network.

-Moving towards DX for X: new data type support and ontology abstraction.
+Moving towards DX for X: new data marketplaces and added data type support.

-To enable the creation of data exchanges in arbitrary fields of application, the DX Network's infrastructure implements support for the sale of assets beyond structured data such as time series data and documents.
-The DX Network's ontology component—which sets which datapoints can be exchanged on the network—is abstracted to support custom ontologies.
+To enable the creation of further industry-specific data marketplaces on DX, the network infrastructure implements support for the sale of data assets beyond structured data such as time series data and documents as well as support for custom data models (marketplaces are defined by their data model).

-This significantly increases the DX Network’s underlying dataset size by allowing for new types of datapoints to be bought and sold for current entities and enabling the trade of data for entities beyond the Tech Industry such as public companies, hedge funds and retail investment funds.
+This significantly increases the DX Network’s underlying dataset size by allowing for new types of datapoints to be bought and sold on the network and expand its reach to industries like Insurance, Retail, Healthcare, Transportation, Research, Education, Finance, and Entertainement.

-DX for X: onsite private and public data exchanges in any field of application.
+DX for X: public and private data marketplaces in any field of application.

 The DX Network enables organizations to open public data marketplaces on the network or their own private marketplaces and brings infrastructure-level support for big-ticket data and sensitive operating environments—making the DX Network a cornerstone technology of the data economy.